 Hope House is a structured nine to twenty-four month program at an eleven bed congregate living site for women.
 Women participate in on-site therapeutic programming addressing substance addictions and mental illness, as well as, life skills education, group therapy, parenting, vocational training, holistic health services and community activities.
 All services are aimed at helping clients move toward self–sufficiency.
 Program rules and a graduated, goal driven level system create close supervision and structure early in the program, with increasing independence as successful participation continues.

-In order to qualify for the HOPE House program women must meet the U.S. Department of Housing and Urban Development’s definition of homelessness.
-Women must also have had at least one episode of incarceration during their lifetime.
+In order to qualify for the Hope House program women must meet the U.S. Department of Housing and Urban Development’s definition of homelessness.
 Additionally, women must have a co-occurring disorder.

-Women may apply for admission by contacting HOPE House at 505-232-6611 or by mail.
-Applications can also be faxed to HOPE House at 505-232-9364.
-Women may contact HOPE House Program Director within forty-eight hours of application submission to check on the status of application or to schedule an interview.
+Women may apply for admission by contacting Hope House at 505-232-6611 or by mail.
+Applications can also be faxed to Hope House at 505-232-9364.
+Women may contact the Hope House Program Director within forty-eight hours of application submission to check on the status of application or to schedule an interview.